Apia Samoa Travel Guide

 For stays lasting over a week or a month, inquire about weekly and monthly pricing.
 Some guesthouses or smaller hotels might give discounted rates for extended bookings.
 Vacation rentals, while limited, are also worth exploring for longer stays, offering amenities like kitchens.

-While no specific hotel is a historical landmark itself, residing in a conventional fale offers a direct, immersive connection to Samoan culture and traditional living.
+While no specific hotel is a historical landmark itself, staying in a conventional fale offers a direct, immersive connection to Samoan culture and traditional living.
 These stays provide a appreciation of Fa'a Samoa (the Samoan Way) than a typical hotel experience.

 Consider and for reference of popular resort options.